Preventing unsafe abortion

 Access to treatment for abortion complications

-The practice of extracting confessions from women seeking emergency medical care as a result of illegal abortion, and the legal requirement for doctors and other health-care personnel to report cases of women who have undergone abortion, delays care and increases the risks to women’s health and lives.
-UN human rights standards call on countries to provide immediate and unconditional treatment to anyone seeking emergency medical care (2).
+The practice of extracting confessions from women seeking emergency medical care as a result of illegal abortion puts women's lives at risk.
+The legal requirement for doctors and other health-care personnel to report cases of women who have undergone abortion, delays care and increases the risks to women’s health and lives.
+UN human rights standards call on countries to provide immediate and unconditional treatment to anyone seeking emergency medical care (6) .

 Prevention and control